joochanshin/sudokuSolver/README.md

 ## Horizontal

 I sorta knew how to approach this but did not know how to execute it.
 I wanted to check each horizontal line to see if there are any matches and then take out the matched number.
-But I thought I can do it through a single if statement, which was very incorrect.
+But I thought I can do it through a single `if statement`, which was very incorrect.

 Instead of
 ```